 Blunt trauma may involve a direct blow (eg, kick), impact with an object (eg, fall on bicycle handlebars), or sudden deceleration (eg, fall from a height, vehicle crash).
 The spleen is the organ damaged most commonly, followed by the liver and a hollow viscus (typically the small intestine).

-Penetrating injuries may or may not penetrate peritoneum and if they do, may not cause organ injury.
+Penetrating injuries may or may not penetrate the peritoneum and, even if they do, they may not cause organ injury.
 Stab wounds are less likely than gunshot wounds to damage intra-abdominal structures; in both, any structure can be affected.
-Penetrating wounds to the lower chest may cross the diaphragm and damage abdominal structures.
+Penetrating trauma to the chest below the fourth intercostal space (or nipple line) should also be evaluated as a potential abdominal wound because of the location of abdominal organs within the chest during the respiratory cycle.

 Injury scales have been devised that classify organ injury severity from grade 1 (minimal) to grades 5 or 6 (massive); mortality and need for operative repair increase as grade increases.
-Scales exist for the liver ( Grades of Hepatic Injury), spleen ( Grades of Splenic Injury), and kidneys ( Grades of Renal Injury.).
+Scales exist for the liver (see table ), spleen (see table ), and kidneys (see classification of renal injuries Renal Trauma ).

 Blunt or penetrating trauma may lacerate or rupture intra-abdominal structures.
 Blunt injury may alternatively cause only a hematoma in a solid organ or the wall of a hollow viscus.